IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-5.md

 * a failure in the PE or its resource,
 * a explicit PE restart request,
-* a parallel region width change (IBM Streams 4.3 or later)

 You can use a consistent region in your stream processing applications to avoid data loss due to software or hardware failure and meet your requirements for at-least-once processing.